8/1/2024

 Matt Lucey

 Thank you, Colin.
 Good morning, everyone, and thank you for joining the call.
-As we mentioned in our press release, while earnings for the quarter were a disappointment, we were able to maintain our strong cash position coming out of the quarter.
+As we mentioned in our press release, While earnings for the quarter were a disappointment, we were able to maintain our strong cash position coming out of the quarter.
 As backdrop, second quarter market conditions represented a bit of a break from typical seasonal patterns, with rent-adjusted crack spreads declining almost $10 a barrel from the beginning of the quarter to the end.
-We also saw tightening crude dips and headwinds on the coproduct side.
-Earlier in the quarter, we completed maintenance in the East Coast and Mid-Con.
-However, each of these efforts extended past our original plans, primarily to increase scope, which was discovered during the term runs.
+We also saw tightening crude diffs, and headwinds on the coproduct side.
+Earlier in the quarter, we completed maintenance in the East Coast and MidCon.
+However, each of these efforts extended past our original plans, primarily to increase scope, which was discovered during the turnarounds.
 Unfortunately, the extended work overlapped with the highest product margin periods early in the quarter.
-Additionally, we performed a planned turnaround of the Martinez Hydrocracker from early May through the end of the quarter.
-A consequence of our extended turnaround activity on the East Coast and the Mid-Con was a decrease in the high value product yield and inventory builds during the early part of the quarter.
-This resulted in decreased realized margins for the quarter, as the feedstock builds were subsequently consumed, as operations improved and products were sold into the weaker market.
+Additionally, we performed a planned turnaround of the Martinez hydrocracker from early May through the end of the quarter.
+A consequence of our extended turnaround activity on the East Coast and the Mid-Con was a decrease in the high-value product yield and inventory builds during the early part of the quarter.
+This resulted in decreased realized margins for the quarter as the feedstock builds were subsequently consumed as operations improved and products were sold into the weaker market.
 Again, despite the disappointing earnings, we were able to maintain our strong cash position through the quarter by reducing the elevated working capital position to normalized levels by the end of the quarter.
-We are pleased that all of this is behind us.
+We are pleased that all this is behind us.
 Our assets are running well today.
-Looking ahead, we have completed the majority of our planned maintenance for the year, and our last turnaround is expected to commence in the fall at Chalmette.
+Looking ahead, We have completed the majority of our planned maintenance for the year, and our last turnaround is expected to commence in the fall at Chalmette.
 Safe, reliable operations of all our assets remains our primary focus.
 Building on that foundation, we continue to prioritize capital allocation toward the opportunities that promote the greatest long-term shareholder value.
 We continue to demonstrate our commitment to return cash to shareholders with approximately $100 million of share repurchases in the second quarter.
 In addition, our board of directors approved the payment of our quarterly dividend of $0.25 per share.
 Longer term, we remain constructive on the global refining market.
 Global capacity, including the new additions, and refined product demand remain tightly balanced.
-In the immediate term, demand looks okay.
-Nothing spectacular nor terrible.
+In the immediate term, demand looks okay, nothing spectacular nor terrible.
 But importantly, we are seeing utilization across the sector come off its highs, and as a result, both crude differentials and cracks are now improving.
 With that, I'll turn it over to Karen.

 speaker

-Karen
+Karen Davis

 speaker

-Operator
+Conference Operator

 Thank you.
 And if you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star 2 if you would like to remove your question from the queue.
 And we do ask that you please limit yourself to one question and one follow-up.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-And one moment while we pull for questions.
+And one moment while we poll for questions.
 And our first question will come from Roger Reed with Wells Fargo.
 Please go ahead.

 speaker